whelew/rollpg/README.md

 - I then added flavour text inside of the else statement to allow the decision to be more clear after the os.system("clear") event.
 - In future instances using a Try and Except statement would have proved more helpful in this scenario.

+**Rest Function**
+- Unresolved Bug
+- The rest() function call, designed to split up the functions so the command line does not fill with to much text at once works as intended.
+- However, if the person rests, after entering the caves, the text stays permanently.
+I am unsure why this is occuring.
+- It might be due to the amount of text that follows the second rest() function call.
+Due to the deployed projects terminal it only clears the current command line in vue.
+- It does not effect the gameplay in anyway, but this will need to be fixed in the future.

 #### PEP8 - Validator

 I used the [Code Institute Python Linter](https://pep8ci.herokuapp.com/#) to check all my py files for errors.
 This was useful in fixing any syntax errors such as whitespace.